aws-samples/serverless-patterns/lambda-durable-parallel-processing-sam/README.md

 ## How it works

-This pattern uses AWS Lambda Durable Functions to orchestrate parallel execution of multiple worker functions:
+This pattern uses AWS Lambda durable functions to orchestrate parallel execution of multiple worker functions:

 ### Architecture